AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 ![file : grid_field.plantuml](../../../../uml/output/Field_Type_Option_Widget_Builder.svg)

 * `TypeOptionWidgetContext` uses `TypeOptionDataParser` to parse the generic data, List<int>, to specific data type.
 As the pic shown below, different `TypeOptionContext` should have its corresponding `TypeOptionDataParser`.

 ![file : grid_field.plantuml](../../../../uml/output/Field_Type_Option_Editor_Data_Parser.svg)

 ## Row
 A Row represents a group of related cells.

 * `RowService` provides interfaces that are used to interact with the backend.
-It allows create, duplicate, delete and move the row operations.
+It allows creating, duplicating, deleting, and moving the row operations.
-* `GridRowCache` cache the rows in memory in order to reduce the cost of getting data from the backend. (as defined in the [Cache](grid.md#cache))
+* `GridRowCache` caches the rows in memory to reduce the cost of getting data from the backend. (as defined in the [Cache](grid.md#cache))
 * A row has a list of cells.
 It uses the `GridCellBuilder` to build the custom cell according to the field type.
 Each cell should extend the `GridCellWidget` interface.

 ![file : grid_row.plantuml](../../../../uml/output/grid_row.svg)

 ## Cell
 A Cell is one individual cell in a grid.
 The number of cells in a row is equal to the number of fields in the grid.
-Each Cell belongs to a specific field.
+Each cell belongs to a specific field.
 We define the `GridCellWidget` that defines the shared behaviors.
-Such as `CellAccessory`, `CellEditable` and `CellShortcuts`.
+Such as `CellAccessory`, `CellEditable`, and `CellShortcuts`.

 ![file : grid_cell.plantuml](../../../../uml/output/Grid_Cell_Builder.svg)

-Let's look at the select `GridSingleSelectOptionCell` and find out how it works.
+Let's look at the select `GridSingleSelectCell` and find out how it works.

 When we click the cell, the `SelectOptionCellEditor` will show up.
 * `SelectOptionCellEditor` is a widget that defines the UI when editing the cell.
 * `SelectOptionCellEditorBloc` binds the UI and the data, the `SelectOptionCellEditor` will be rebuilt if the bloc state changes.
 * `SelectOptionService` provides interfaces that are used to interact with the backend.
 It allows deleting or updating the selection.
-* `GridSelectOptionCellController` use `IGridCellController` to implement its operations.
+* `GridSelectOptionCellController` use `IGridCellController` to implement the cell's operations.

 ![file : grid_cell.plantuml](../../../../uml/output/Grid_Selection_Cell_Edit.svg)

 `IGridCellController`
-* Allow Read/Write cell data
+* Allow getting Read/Write cell data
-* Listen on the cell date change
+* Listen to the cell date change
-* Allow get the corresponding field type option data
+* Allow getting the corresponding field type option data that is parsed by the `TypeOptionDataParser`.
-* Listen on the field event and load the cell data if need.
+* Listen to the field event and load the cell data if needed.
-  For example, the number cell should reload when the number format is changed
+  For example, the numbered cell should reload when the number format is changed

+`GridCellDataLoader`
+* Allow getting the cell data and then parsing into a specific type.

 `IGridCellDataParser`
+* Parse the `List<int>` into specific cell data.
+For example, the `SelectOptionCellDataParser` will parse the List<int> into `SelectOptionCellDataPB`.

 `IGridCellDataPersistence`

-`TypeOptionDataParser`
+* Save the cell data

+`CellService`
+* Provides interfaces that are used to interact with the backend to read or write the cell data.

 ![file : grid_cell.plantuml](../../../../uml/output/Grid\_Cell\_Controller.svg)